• Skip to primary navigation

 How Cocaine Is Detected on Drug Tests

-Different ways of drug tests are discussed above and each of those provides effective results.
+Different ways of drug tests are discussed above and each of those provides effective results, including:

 Cocaine was originally used for medical procedures due to its powerful anesthetic property.
-Today, it is considered as one of the popular and commonly used substance not only in the United States but also in many parts of the world.
+Today, it is considered one of the most popular and commonly used substances not only in the United States but also in many parts of the world.

-It has been called for different street names such as crack, nose candy, coke, snow, and blow.
-Regardless of how it is called, the bottom line is that the effect of using cocaine can be severe that can lead to other health issues.
+It has been called by different street names such as crack, nose candy, coke, snow, and blow.
+Regardless of what it is called, the bottom line is that the effect of using cocaine can be severe which can lead to other health issues.

-However, the most common adverse effects of using cocaine include seizures, difficulty in breathing, palpitation or racing heartbeat, and sudden increase in blood pressure.
+However, the most common adverse effects of using cocaine include seizures, difficulty in breathing, palpitation or racing heartbeat, and sudden increases in blood pressure.

 Short-term effects

 The cocaine user may experience two different sets of effects.
 The short-term effects can be experienced immediately after the cocaine absorbs into the bloodstream.
-The feeling of euphoric high can cause side effects like erratic, fast-talking and consciousness with bright colors.
+The feeling of euphoric high can cause side effects like erratically, fast-talking, and consciousness with bright colors.

 Consuming cocaine can make the user stay up for hours or even days depending on the amount of cocaine ingested.
 To obtain a faster high effect, cocaine has been taken through injection or smoking.
 Short-term use of cocaine involves psychological effects and physical effects as well.
 Typical symptoms include the following: